The sea ice in northern Labrador is thinning — fast. Here's why the Inuit are worried | CBC News

 The experiences and statistics emerging from the 2020-21 ice season are startling.
 But they are also foreshadowing, according to the co-author of a recent study about climate change in Nunatsiavut and Nunavik.

-"A year like this gives us a bit of a window into potentially the types of conditions that we will see on average, say, 30 years down the road," said Robert Way, a professor of geography at Queen's University in Kingston who specializes in climate change in Labrador.
+"A year like this gives us a bit of a window into potentially the types of conditions that we will see on average, say, 30 years down the road," said Robert Way, a professor of geography at Queen's University in Kingston, Ont., who specializes in climate change in Labrador.

 Way, who is of Labrador Inuit descent and has been back in his hometown of Happy Valley-Goose Bay during the pandemic, called this a "really weird winter."
 He recalled water flowing off his roof during a 5 C day in March.
 It should've been about 15 degrees colder, he said.